 Cornerstone articles are long, informational articles that integrate knowledge from different blog posts and cover everything necessary about a specific topic.
 They should provide the best and most complete information, so don’t use them to sell products.

-Cornerstone content is viral quality in that it’s so good that your readers can’t help but share it.
+Cornerstone content is viral in that it’s so good that your readers cannot help but share it.
 That’s why it needs to be detailed.
 If you just scratch your topic, nobody is going to share it.

 After you’ve created the content, you should also create a content upgrade.
 Cornerstone content with a content upgrade can be your most valuable list-building tool.